spack/spack/lib/spack/docs/getting_started.rst

 Step 2: Install and setup Spack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We are now ready to get the Spack environment set up on our machine.
-Use Git to clone the Spack repo, hosted at https://github.com/spack/spack.git.
+We begin by using Git to clone the Spack repo, hosted at https://github.com/spack/spack.git into a desired directory, for our purposes today, called ``spack_install``.

 The files and scripts used for Windows installation are on the ``features/windows-support`` branch; ``cd`` into the repo and use